-To assess whether internal practitioners recognize and correctly anticipate which AI features inspired by user needs are likely to be implemented, we analyzed prediction market outcomes along three dimensions: forecast accuracy, final probability estimates, and participant engagement.
+To assess whether internal practitioners correctly anticipate which AI features inspired by user needs are likely to be implemented, we analyzed prediction market outcomes along three dimensions: forecast accuracy, final probability estimates, and participant engagement.
 The results are summarized in Table~\ref{tab:tournament_results}.

-\paragraph{\textbf{Forecasting performance}} Ultimately, experts concluded that 6 of the 12 features have appeared on the market in any coding tool, and 2 of the 12 appeared specifically in \company IDEs.
-The market produced accurate forecasts for 20 of the 24 questions (83\%).
-Accuracy was higher for internal \company releases (92\%) than for external tooling (75\%), suggesting better visibility into internal development plans and greater uncertainty around the broader field.
+\paragraph{\textbf{Forecasting performance}} Ultimately, experts concluded that 4 of the 9 features have appeared on the market in any coding tool, and 2 of the 9 appeared specifically in \company IDEs by the end of the prediction window (July 2025).
+The market produced accurate forecasts for 16 of the 18 questions (88\%), showing that at least for short-term predictions the professional community demonstrates considerable precision.

-All four incorrect forecasts were false negatives: participants assigned low probabilities to features that were actually released.
-These included Project-wide Context Awareness in \company IDEs, and three features that appeared in other tools: Annotating AI-Generated Code, Business-context Awareness, and the Daily Ecosystem Summarizer \textit{(provides actionable summaries of workspace activities to support informed decisions)}.
-This pattern reveals \textit{\textbf{a blind spot}}: while these needs were voiced by users, they were underestimated by internal practitioners, potentially due to organizational constraints or differing views on feasibility.
+Two of the incorrect forecasts were false negatives: participants assigned low probabilities to features that were actually released: Project-wide Context Awareness in \company IDEs, and Business-context Awareness in any of the tools available on the market.
+This pattern suggests a potential \textit{\textbf{a blind spot}}: while these needs were voiced by users, they were underestimated by internal practitioners, potentially due to organizational constraints or differing views on feasibility.
 What is interesting, no feature was overestimated, meaning there were no cases where the market predicted that a feature would be implemented, but it actually was not.
 This conservative bias suggests that \textit{\textbf{market signals can be trusted to filter out overly speculative ideas}} (e.g., Brain-computer Interface Coding), but may understate the pace of external innovation.

-\paragraph{\textbf{Alignment with user needs}} Among the 12 AI features derived from user needs in Phase 1, three were correctly forecast as likely to be implemented and were in fact released: Multi-file Generation, Project-wide Context Awareness, and Sketch2Code.
-These features respond to the needs around \textbf{AI in Implementation} and \textbf{Context-aware Technology}.
-Practitioners identified them as feasible and relevant, and their accurate prediction indicates \textit{\textbf{strong consensus and implementation readiness}}.
+\paragraph{\textbf{Alignment with user needs}} Among the 9 AI features derived from user needs in Phase 1, three were correctly forecast as likely to be implemented and were in fact released: Multi-file Generation, Project-wide Context Awareness, and Sketch2Code.
+These features respond to the needs around AI in Implementation and Context-aware Technology.
+Practitioners identified them as feasible and valuable, and their accurate prediction indicates \textit{\textbf{strong consensus and implementation readiness}}.